International Employment Laws

 If the employer is not a recognized sponsor, then they will have to apply with the Dutch Immigration authorities first to become one.
 This will add up to the time required to issue a Single Permit.
 It can take up to six months to receive a decision from the IND if the employer has to register as a sponsor first.

 Once the Single Permit is approved, the employer will receive MVV and work permit for the employee.
-This will allow them to live and work in the Netherlands.
+These two will work as visas for the Netherlands and will allow them to live and work there.

 Another step expats need to complete if they are staying in the country for longer than four months is registering as a resident.
 This is mandatory for all foreigners, including those from EU and EEA countries.